Summer Employment & Volunteer Opportunities

 Legal Outreach, Inc. prepares urban youth from underserved communities to compete at high levels by using intensive legal and educational programming as a tool for fostering vision, developing skills, enhancing confidence, and facilitating the pursuit of higher education.
 We accomplish these ends through the means of law-related education programming and an intensive College Bound program.

-We seek exceptional law students interested in law-related education to co-coordinate and teach at the Summer Law Institutes held at Columbia Law School, NYU Law School, Fordham School of Law, Brooklyn Law School, and St. John’s School of Law this summer.
+We seek exceptional law students interested in law-related education to co-coordinate and teach at the Summer Law Institutes held at Benjamin N. Cardozo School of Law, Columbia Law School, CUNY Law School, Fordham Law School, New York University School of Law, and St. John’s University School of Law this summer.
 The Institute seeks to inspire motivated students from underserved communities entering high school to pursue careers in law and to strive for educational excellence.
 Thirty-two students from underserved NYC public junior high schools will be selected for each program.
 You will be trained to teach them a criminal justice and trial process curriculum, chaperone field trips and welcome prestigious guest speakers, run a mock trial competition before federal and state judges.

-Coordinators will work with an attorney supervisor to prepare for the Institute during the month of June by participating in an experiential classroom training program on educational methodology, developing lesson plans on substantive criminal law topics and trial advocacy skills, and organizing an itinerary of guest speakers and field trip visits.
-Then, from June 5 – August 5, coordinators will implement the five-week Institute and teach law lessons daily to the 32 participating students, fulfilling the objectives of the Institute through a set schedule of classes, events, speakers and trips.
-The last week of the job will be spent evaluating the program and its participants.
-Coordinators will be paid $4,500 over the 10-week period.
+From June 4-29, SLI Coordinators work with attorney supervisors to prepare for the SLI during by participating in an experiential classroom training program on educational methodology, developing lesson plans on criminal law topics and trial advocacy skills, and organizing an itinerary of guest speakers and field trip visits.
+Then, from July 2-August 3, Coordinators implement the five-week SLI.
+You will teach law lessons daily, chaperone field trips, welcome prestigious guest speakers, and run a mock trial competition before federal and state judges.
+The last week of the program, August 6-10, will be spent evaluating the program and its participants.
+Coordinators will be paid $5,250 over the 10-week period.